Yep, I tried a keto diet for 14 days and survived.

 My go-to snack is sliced organic baby bell peppers with dip – either blue cheese or feta.
 I make the dip myself using either sour cream or Greek yogurt, garlic, sliced green onions, a bit of salt, and either blue or feta cheese.
 Yum.

 - string cheese and a grass fed beef stick (I like Nick’s Sticks brand and order them on Amazon)

 I ate, um, plenty of calories.
 I averaged 1973 per day.

 We all have had those diets that tell you to eat 1200-1400 calories a day.
 I’ve talked about lots of them here.
 I’m not gonna lie, I will literally gnaw my arm off or sacrifice a chicken if I eat that little.
 I will be a raving, starving maniac.

 In Happy Keto Body you are not focused on calories.
 Macros, yes, calories, no. The goal is to eat if you are hungry and stop when you are satisfied.
 (Which, I understand, is sometimes easier said than done.)

 My Keto Diary – How I Felt

 I kept a daily journal and made little notes at the beginning and end of the day.
 This way I could track symptoms or how I was feeling emotionally about keto.
+(This is the printable journal I used for my keto journey: My Keto Journal.)
 Here is a sneak peek into my journal: